kartva/kartva/README.md

 - **I wrote [a guide to Optimize Purdue CS](https://gist.github.com/kartva/30c528420d68869dbcf376cd028fe038).** It is ~6000 words.
 At least two academic advisors plan to share it with their students in upcoming years!
 - I [taught](https://www.linkedin.com/posts/kartav_i-taught-the-interpreters-workshop-at-purdue-activity-7300388870053838851-2TAR?utm_source=share&utm_medium=member_desktop&rcm=ACoAACrdg7QBiV4HxrGNebdp4vL6WEUQ0w-6RpI) the [Interpreters workshop for Purdue Hackers](https://github.com/kartva/ph-interpreters).
 - (Relevant) classes:
   - Graduate Programming Languages.
-Assignments include proving the correctness of a compiler against a reference interpreter and proving type soundness of the simply-typed lambda calculus in Coq / Rocq.
-The first half of the course is based on books from the [Software Foundations](https://softwarefoundations.cis.upenn.edu/) series, while the second half covers Dafny, plus a brief introduction to separation logic.
+The first half of the course was based on books from the [Software Foundations](https://softwarefoundations.cis.upenn.edu/) series, while the second half covered Dafny, plus a brief introduction to separation logic.
+Assignments included:
+    - Proving the correctness of a compiler against a reference interpreter for an imperative language in Coq / Rocq.
+    - Proving type soundness of the simply-typed lambda calculus in Coq / Rocq.
+    - Formalizing an interpreter for an imperative language in Dafny.
   - Graduate Theoretical Computer Science Toolkit.
-Topics include convex analysis and optimization, spectral methods, concentration inequalities, and discrete Fourier analysis. _I'm currently working on an artifact to showcase some of the cool content from this course.
+Topics included convex analysis and optimization, spectral methods, concentration inequalities, and discrete Fourier analysis. _I'm currently working on an artifact to showcase some of the cool content from this course.
 Stay tuned!_
   - Graduate Hardware Security.
 Projects include:
     - Hacking the ZBT WE526 (WE1626) router.
     - Writing a Trusted Execution Environment for the [FemtoRV Risc-V CPU](https://github.com/BrunoLevy/learn-fpga/tree/master) in Verilog.
     - Using the Chipwhisperer Nano to crack AES-128 through power analysis.
   - Graduate Software Engineering for Robots.
-Assignments include working with ROS2 and MoveIt.
+Assignments included working with ROS2 and MoveIt.
 I presented the [HAMSTER 🐹: Hierarchical Action Models for Open-World Robot Manipulation](https://hamster-robot.github.io/) paper.
 [Slides here.](https://github.com/user-attachments/files/19881266/CS.59300SER.Paper.Presentation.pdf)

   - Compilers with Tiark Rompf (of Scala fame).
 Assignments include lots of compilers written in Scala for a Scala-like language to x86.